-To most people, jogging means running at a slow to moderate pace one finds comfortable.
-Jogging is an ideal way to achieve and maintain a good level of physical fitness and to manage weight.
+Jogging, or running at a slow to moderate pace, is an enjoyable way to achieve physical fitness while enjoying the outdoors.
+It is an excellent form of cardio that can help you to manage your weight.
 How long a jog should last depends on your exercise goals and your current physical condition.
 In general, the more time you spend jogging, the greater the benefits you will reap.

 Jogging for Fitness

 However, you can achieve better physical fitness and greater health benefits if you increase this to about 300 minutes, or five hours, each week.
 If you jog five days a week, your workouts need to average 60 minutes each to reach this goal.

 When you begin a jogging program, you might not be in good enough shape to jog for 30 minutes at a time, much less 60.
 Don't let this discourage you — and don't try to push yourself too fast.
 Several short exercise sessions during the day will get you on the road to physical fitness.
 You can start with 10 minutes of brisk walking and gradually build up to a nonstop jog of 30 minutes or more.

 A good rule of thumb is that you want to be breathing deeply, but still be able to talk and not feel short of breath.
 If you want to use a heart rate monitor, try for 50 percent of your maximum heart rate while you are beginning a regular jogging program.

 If you are jogging to manage weight, you probably want to jog more than 30 minutes per day.
 The math is fairly simple: the longer you jog, the more distance you cover and the more calories you burn.
 Your weight affects how many calories you burn for a given distance or time.